rohit-chouhan/pysql/README.md

 ```
 ### Add New Column to Table
 ------------
-To add column in table, use this method to pass column name as key and data type as value.
+To add columns in a table, use this method to pass column name as key and data type as value.
-Note: you can only add one column only one call
+Note: you can only add one column per call
 ##### Syntex Code -
 ```python